JonesJugHead/mc-web-voicechat/README.md

 # WebVoiceChat Plugin

-**WebVoiceChat** brings voice communication to Minecraft!
-This plugin allows players to talk to each other in a realistic, proximity-based way.
-Whether you're exploring dungeons, building with friends, or battling enemies, you can hear others as if they're standing next to you—complete with realistic volume and left-right positioning.
+**WebVoiceChat** brings immersive 3D sound to Minecraft!
+This plugin allows players to communicate with realistic, position-based audio that enhances gameplay.
+Whether you're exploring dungeons, building with friends, or battling enemies, you'll hear others exactly as if they were in the same space—with sound coming from the precise direction of its source.

 ---

 ## Key Features

 - **Proximity Voice Chat**: Hear players louder when they're close and softer when they're far away.
-- **Realistic Audio Positioning**: Sound adjusts based on where other players are relative to you (left, right, front, or back).
+- **Immersive 3D Audio**: Sound is positioned based on the direction and distance of other players.
+Know instantly if a voice is coming from your left, right, front, or behind you.
 - **Integrated WebRTC Support**: Connect using a web browser on your phone, tablet, or computer—no mods needed!
 - **Easy Configuration**: Adjust hearing distance dynamically with a simple command.